 - Step 2.
 Reserve the Ultimaker for your class (Faculty & Instructors )

 Once your reservation has been confirmed you will receive an email confirmation.
 We ask that you share this email with your student(s) as it contains steps that the student will need to complete, see below.
 Students who complete their Ultimaker certification will receive a ‘Certificate of Completion’ in PDF format.

 Sign up to use the Ultimaker

 The following information provides instructions for users of the Ultimaker.
 Accessing the Ultimakers reserved by your teacher is a 3-step process:

 - Step 2.
 Check the Ultimaker 3 Student Schedule

 - Step 3.
 Complete Ultimaker 3 Signup Sheet

 Students are required to sign up for print time in 3-hour blocks using the Ultimaker Signup Sheet.
 If your 3D print will exceed 3 hours, be sure to reserve enough consecutive 3-hour blocks of time required to complete your 3D print.
 You may only sign up for time reserved by your teacher for your class.
 3D print jobs that conflict with other student schedules will be canceled.

 Learn How to 3D Print Using the Ultimaker 3

-To learn how to design for, safely operate, and earn your ‘Ultimaker Certification’, please visit our Training and Certification page.
+To learn how to design for, safely operate, and earn your ‘Ultimaker Certification’, please visit our online Canvas course.
 Additional learning materials are available in the Ground Connection Knowledge Base.